Sindep-Joel18/simple-html-website/README.md

 # simple-html-website
-A simple website using only HTML
+A simple website using only HTML with multiple pages